I'm New Here (FAQ)

 Jesus loves your kids and so do we!
 We are honoured to care for and teach your child the basics of the Christian faith.
 On Sunday mornings we have provided a supervised nursery with toys, comfortable chairs, a change table and an audio-link so parents of preschoolers can take care of their babies without missing the service.
-We invite children from JK to Grade 5 to begin Sunday service with their families and then, before the sermon starts, they are invited up to the front to pray with Pastor Al before they go with their teacher to Children's Church.
+We invite children from JK to Grade 5 to begin Sunday service with their families and then, before the sermon starts, they are invited up to the front to pray before they go with their teacher to Children's Church.
 Older children are invited to stay for the whole Sunday service.
 Teens are also invited to come to Overtime and join the Small Groups and Youth Group.

 Do I need to bring money?

 Each Sunday we collect "tithes and offerings", which is money we voluntarily give in obedience to God and in support of our local church and ministries throughout the world.
 As a guest, there is no expectation of donations.
 Just enjoy what we can offer you--a place to connect with other believers, to share in worshipping Jesus Christ our Saviour, and to enjoy worship music and relevant speakers helping us navigate in today's world.

 A sermon is a message the pastor gives to link scripture from the Bible to our life experience in our modern world.
 It's talk that makes timeless truths relevant to our daily living.